sevengivings/gy-mcu8833/README.md

 Unlike AMG8833 has I2C port, MCU8833 uses serial communication.
 I couldn't find ESPHome code(.YML) for MCU8833, so I implemented a simple custom sensor.
 Currently, only maximum and minimum temperature among 64 pixels are available to Home Assistant.

-Sample dump in hex using Realterm for Windows, I assumed that A4 03 is keyword and I don't have any information about 09 42 0C B8(changed every time).
+Sample dump in hex using Realterm for Windows, I assumed that 0xA4 and 0x03 are keyword and I don't have any information about 09 42 0C B8(changed every time).

 About temperature value of Body, 0x20 means 32℃.